TamasNeumer/Ph03nix-InterviewPrep/Java/Spring/Spring_Udemy.md

 **Enabling Autowiring**
 - Enabling Autowiring and component search:
-  - In order to let Spring find your components and services annotate these classes with `@Component` or `@Service` etc. Also to enable component scanning you have to have a Config class.
+  - In order to let Spring find your components and services annotate these classes with `@Component` or `@Service` etc. Also to enable component scanning you have to have a config class:
-    - **`@Configuration` "Indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime"**

   ```java
   @Configuration